 A tougher walk- a proper hike really- is Benbulben, our very own table-top mountain.
-For years there’s been access issues for walkers but the county council have managed to come to some arrangement with the landowners no I think.
-I can’t find a link online yet but I’ll get one and post it.
-The new public route is via the Coilte forest out there.
+For years there’s been access issues for walkers but the county council have managed to come to some arrangement with the landowners.
+You can find out more about the new route on sligowalks.ie

 2) Take off for the island

 Coney Island is a teeny little island off the coast of Sligo- smack in the middle between Strandhill and Rosses Point.
 You can reach it by land when the tide is out, so you have to be careful with the times, but that makes it all the more special.
 Generally it’s ok to cross about 2- 3 hours before low tide, but you can usually tell by looking – if the tide is all the way out you’re good to go in a car, but be careful when walking.
-A local developer has built a handy smartphone app that lists the tides here> and once you get out on the island you can just ask in the pub!
 Beautiful, quiet and Cartystown beach is a great bathing beach.

-Whether you surf, or just want to watch the surf head for Strandhill.
-Great walks, great grub (Shells Cafe), Great Pizza (Bella Vista - even does gluten free), Great pubs (Strand) and great relaxing from Voya Seaweed baths, and now there are great bikes you can borrow and cruise around in.
-You can honestly spend a whole day out there- perfect Sunday papers territory in the winter.
+Whether you surf, or just want to watch the surf, head for Strandhill.
+Great walks, great grub (Shells Cafe – easily some of the best food in Sligo), Great Pizza (Bella Vista - which even does gluten free pizza bases), Great pubs (The Strand Bar - perfect Sunday papers territory in the winter and great for big Rubgy/football matches on tv) and great relaxing from Voya Seaweed baths - which should be a Top 10 entry all by themselves.
+You can honestly spend a whole day out there doing very little except chilling out.